 Borderline personality disorder (BPD) is a serious mental illness characterized by pervasive instability in moods, interpersonal relationships, self-image, and behavior.
 This instability often disrupts family and work life, long-term planning, and the individual's sense of identity.

 People with BPD often have highly unstable patterns of social relationships.
 While they can develop intense but stormy attachments, their attitudes toward family, friends, and loved ones may suddenly shift from idealization (great admiration and love) to devaluation (intense anger and dislike).
-Thus, they may form an immediate attachment and idealize the other person, but when a slight separation or conflict occurs, they switch unexpectedly to the other extreme and angrily accuse the other person of not caring for them at all.
+Thus, they may form an immediate attachment and idealize another person, but when a slight separation or conflict occurs, switch unexpectedly to the other extreme and angrily accuse the other person of not caring for them at all.

-Even with family members, individuals with BPD are highly sensitive to rejection, reacting with anger and distress to mild separations.
+Individuals with BPD are highly sensitive to rejection, reacting with anger and distress to mild separations.
 Even a vacation, a business trip, or a sudden change in plans can spur negative thoughts.
 These fears of abandonment seem to be related to difficulties feeling emotionally connected to important persons when they are physically absent, leaving the individual with BPD feeling lost and perhaps worthless.
 Suicide threats and attempts may occur along with anger at perceived abandonment and disappointments.

 People with BPD exhibit other impulsive behaviors, such as excessive spending, binge eating, and risky sex.
 BPD often occurs with other psychiatric problems, particularly bipolar disorder, depression, anxiety disorders, substance abuse, and other personality disorders.

 Serotonin, norepinephrine, and acetylcholine are among the chemical messengers in these circuits that play a role in the regulation of emotions, including sadness, anger, anxiety, and irritability.
 Drugs that enhance brain serotonin function may improve emotional symptoms in BPD.
 Likewise, mood-stabilizing drugs that are known to enhance the activity of GABA, the brain's major inhibitory neurotransmitter, may help people who experience BPD-like mood swings.
-Such brain-based vulnerabilities can be managed with help from behavioral interventions and medications, much like people manage susceptibility to diabetes or high blood pressure.
+Such brain-based vulnerabilities can be managed with help from behavioral interventions and medications, much as people manage susceptibility to diabetes or high blood pressure.